The Level 5 Diploma in Leadership and Management for Residential Childcare: What Registered Managers Need to Know

 Ofsted treats the Level 5 Diploma requirement and the 2-year residential childcare experience requirement as separate, non-substitutable conditions under Regulation 28 of the Children's Homes (England) Regulations 2015 — neither pillar can compensate for the absence of the other.

-Common reasons Ofsted rejects candidates on qualification grounds
+Why does Ofsted reject candidates on qualification grounds?

 Common Diploma-related rejection triggers include holding the adult-care Level 5 rather than the residential childcare Level 5, being enrolled but showing no progression, providing no enrolment letter or awarding-body reference, assuming cross-jurisdictional equivalency without written confirmation, and relying on a qualification completed more than 10 years ago without evidence of continuing professional development.